pharo-graphics/Alexandrie/README.md

 The project can be loaded as usual via Metacello, using the `BaselineOfAlexandrie` specification.
 To copy/paste a loading script, see the [wiki page](../../wiki/Install).

-## Contribution workflow & branch convention
+## Branches & Contributions

-We describe this project's contribution workflow & branch name convention in [this wiki page](../../wiki/Branches-and-versions).
+We describe our contribution workflow & branch name convention in [this wiki page](../../wiki/Branches-and-versions).

 ## License